An Introduction to GDELT Data

 The raw data GDELT provides is hosted as CSV files, zipped and uploaded for every 15 minutes since February 2015.
 A row in the CSV files contains data that looks a bit like this:

 Every event looks like this.
 One or two actors, possibly some "action" detail, and then a verb, encoded using the CAMEO verb encoding.
-CAMEO is short for "Conflict and Mediation Event Observations", and you can find the full verb listing .
-If you need a more "computer readable" version of the CAMEO verbs, one is .
+CAMEO is short for "Conflict and Mediation Event Observations", and you can find the full verb listing in this PDF.
+If you need a more "computer readable" version of the CAMEO verbs, one is hosted here.

 We think that there are a bunch of different ways to think about the data encoded in the GDELT dataset.